-Up to 600,000 Cambodians die but the raids are militarily ineffective.
+Thousands of Cambodians die but the raids are militarily ineffective.
 The Central Intelligence Agency (CIA) reports that the bombing raids are serving to increase the popularity of the Khmer Rouge among the affected Cambodian population.

 1970 - Sihanouk travels abroad in January to solicit Chinese and Soviet assistance to stop North Vietnam from encroaching on Cambodian territory during the course of its war with South Vietnam and the US.